Practical information : Sightseeing South India

 Tourist traps

-In some Hindu temples, priests invite people to entrust them with large sums of cash, stating that the money will go to the poor.
-Be aware that this is a scam, and that many of these temple servants have built their wealth on the money of the poor.
+In some Hindu temples, priests invite people to entrust them with large sums of money, specifying that the money will go to the poor.
+Be aware that this is a scam and that many of these temple servants have built their wealth on the money of the poor.

 What's very local

 In almost every town and village in South India, you can witness the religious rituals performed during ceremonies, marked by incomparable fervor.
 A fascinating experience that engages all the senses.
-Most temples are open to foreign visitors, but the entrance to the deity's sanctuary is often reserved for Hindus only.
+Most temples are open to foreign visitors, but the entrance to the sanctuary where the deity is located is often reserved for Hindus only.
 Some temples, particularly in Kerala and Karnataka, are completely off-limits to non-Hindus.